home-assistant/home-assistant.io/source/_integrations/network.markdown

   - '@home-assistant/core'
 ---

-This integration provides network configuration for Home Assistant, and is managed by going to **{% my general title="Configuration >> General" %}** .
+This integration provides network configuration for integrations such as [Zeroconf](/integrations/zeroconf/), and is managed by going to **{% my general title="Configuration >> General" %}** .

 **{% my general badge %}**

+## Auto detection

+Auto detection is based on the system routing next hop for the mDNS broadcast address (`224.0.0.251`).

+If the next-hop has non-loopback, non-link-local, non-multicast addresses, auto detection will use the interface that corresponds to the next-hop (commonly referred to as the default interface).

+If the next-hop cannot be detected or is a loopback address, auto detection will use all interfaces with non-loopback, non-link-local, non-multicast addresses.

 ## Configuration